MarieCHessler/yoga-and-more/README.md

 <br>

 ### Manual testing
-* The following has been checked manually, on different devices (see below):
+* The following has been checked manually on different devices (see below):
     * Links, menu items and buttons working properly.
     * External links and Thank you page opening in new tabs.
     * Form working properly, asking user to fill out mandatory fields.
     * Images showing in right proportions and places.
     * Fixed image staying in the background on scroll.
-    * Map showing the right adress, and opening in new tab when Show larger map is clicked.
+    * Map showing the right address, and opening in new tab when Show larger map is clicked.
     * Responsiveness working properly, and no content moving in unexpected ways when screen size changes.

 <br>